 In cases involving the incorrect insertion of either a coil or an implant, if there is an unwanted pregnancy, this can lead to extreme psychological distress for a patient who wasn’t expecting to be pregnant.

-If it can be proven that the medical professional who fitted your contraceptive device did not follow the instructions correctly, then it is possible you could have a valid medical negligence case.
+If it can be proven that the medical professional who fitted your contraceptive device did not follow the instructions correctly, then it is possible you could have a valid medical negligence claim.
 In some cases, the fault may have occurred because of inadequate staff training.
 In all cases, it is imperative to prove that there was third party blame for the injury that you suffered.
 Often, medical negligence cases can be complex and require the help of medical experts.
 A qualified and experienced medical negligence lawyer will be able to help you throughout your case and will provide you with an idea of the validity of your claim.

 Making A Contraceptive Device Claim